Chicago White Sox: Logos and uniforms

 In 1964, the primary color went back to navy blue, and the road uniforms changed from gray to pale blue.
 In 1971, the team's primary color changed from royal blue to red, with the color of their pinstripes and caps changing to red.
 The 1971–1975 uniform included red socks.

 In 1976, the team's uniforms changed again.
 The team's primary color changed back from red to navy.
 The team based their uniforms on a style worn in the early days of the franchise, with white jerseys worn at home, and blue on the road.
 The team brought back white socks for the last time in team history.
 The socks featured a different stripe pattern every year.
 The team also had the option to wear blue or white pants with either jersey.
 Additionally, the team's "SOX" logo was changed to a modern-looking "SOX" in a bold font, with "CHICAGO" written across the jersey.
 Finally, the team's logo featured a silhouette of a batter over the words "SOX".

 The new uniforms also featured collars and were designed to be worn untucked — both unprecedented.
 Yet by far, the most unusual wrinkle was the option to wear shorts, which the White Sox did for the first game of a doubleheader against the Kansas City Royals in 1976.
 The Hollywood Stars of the Pacific Coast League had previously tried the same concept, but it was also poorly received.
-Apart from aesthetic issues, as a practical matter, shorts are not conducive to sliding, due to the likelihood of significant abrasions.
+Apart from aesthetic issues, as a practical matter, shorts are not conducive to sliding, due to the likelihood of significant abrasions.The White Sox attempted to bring these back in 2016, however, former White Sox pitcher Chris Sale cut up the team uniforms a few days before the game because he didn't like them.

 Upon taking over the team in 1980, new owners Eddie Einhorn and Jerry Reinsdorf announced a contest where fans were invited to create new uniforms for the White Sox.
 The winning entries, submitted by a fan, had the word "SOX" written across the front of the jersey in the same font as the cap, inside of a large blue stripe trimmed with red.
 The red and blue stripes were also on the sleeves, and the road jerseys were gray to the home whites.
 In those jerseys, the White Sox won 99 games and the AL West championship in 1983, the best record in the majors.